 Other things to consider:

 - Public multiplayer games for 13 and up include text chat with players from all over the world.
-(Public multiplayer games for children under 13 have phrase chat only.)
+(Public multiplayer games for children under 13 only have access to chat in private games.)

 - Players in multiplayer games must be tolerant and open-minded about other cultures and perspectives.
 WolfQuest community members are expected to be friendly, respectful, and helpful players.
 Public multiplayer games are not a place to criticize or condemn people on the basis of their race, color, religion, gender, gender expression, age, ancestry, disability, marital status, sexual orientation, military status, or political views.